Wednesday, 11 Dec 2013

 Overseas Business Risk - Angola

-Government and business are inextricably linked in Angola, and political interference is reportedly prevalent in some areas of the business environment.
-The Government has signalled its intention to address this, and the push towards privatisation of some of the larger state-owned business should curtail this interference.
+Government and business are inextricably linked in Angola.
+Political interference is reportedly prevalent in many areas of the business environment.
+The Government has signaled its intention to address this, and the push towards privatisation of some of the larger state-owned business should help to curtail this interference

 Bribery and Corruption